-Grade 3 Gynecomastia Surgery in Gurgaon - Causes, Symptoms & Treatment
+Grade 3 Gynecomastia Surgery - Causes, Symptoms & Treatment

-Male breast tissue expansion, or gynecomastia, can be categorized into various classes according to its severity.
+Male breast tissue expansion, also known as gynecomastia, can be classified into various stages according to its severity.
 Significant breast growth and extra skin are the main symptoms of grade 3 gynecomastia, a more advanced stage that is more apparent and frequently causes both physical and mental distress.

 Drooping, a more prominent chest appearance, and even social anxiety are some symptoms of stage 3 gynecomastia in men.
 It can affect one’s self-esteem and general well-being if untreated.